prabdeb/azure-iot-sample-home-alerts/README.md

 **Sample Alert:**
 ![Alert Email](Docs/images/alert.png)

-2. Dashboard with latest measures from all sensors as well as historical data of measures in graphical format (can be filtered with data)
+2. Dashboard with latest measures from all sensors as well as historical data of measures in graphical format (can be filtered with Date)

 **Sample Dashboard Latest Measures:**
 ![Alert Email](Docs/images/dashboard_1.png)